 Credit card debt can creep up on you very easily if you are not careful.
 One of the most enticing things about using a credit card is the convenience of only having to pay a small portion of your balance each month until paid in full.
 This may be tempting to do and use your money for other things, but think again.
 Making the minimum payment each month will usually cost you more in the end with interest adding up.
-If you can pay your balance in full each month, that is the way to go.
+If you can pay your balance in full each month, this is a credit card tip you want in your arsenal.
 If you cannot, then pay as much as you can above the minimum.

 You may think that when you pay a card off it is a good idea to close that card out.
 Not so fast.
 Your credit score is made up of both the amount of open accounts you have as well as your available credit.
 Closing out your card will cause your score to take a nice hit.